 Tunica is a very small town located in the state of Mississippi.
 With a population of 981 people and two constituent neighborhoods, Tunica is the 170th largest community in Mississippi.

-Tunica is a decidedly white-collar town, with fully 86.24% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Tunica is a town of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Tunica who work in management occupations (16.63%), office and administrative support (12.94%), and teaching (12.32%).
+Tunica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tunica is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Tunica who work in sales jobs (14.51%), management occupations (13.63%), and office and administrative support (12.74%).

-Tunica is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tunica doesn't have a public transportation system that people use for their commute.

-In terms of college education, Tunica is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.33% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Tunica is somewhat higher than in the average US city of 21.84%: 28.49% of adults 25 and older in the town have at least a bachelor's degree.

 Tunica is an extremely ethnically-diverse town.
 The people who call Tunica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tunica residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tunica include German, Irish, Scots-Irish, and Other Arab.
+Important ancestries of people in Tunica include English, German, Other Arab, and Dutch.